ScionFL: Efficient and Robust Secure Quantized Aggregation: Defending Untargeted Poisoning Attacks

 \subsection{Our Defense: \FLdefensename}

 From an intuitive standpoint, the adversary in an untargeted poisoning attack seeks to manipulate the global update with malicious updates to deviate it as much as possible from the result of an ideal benign training while evading potentially deployed detection mechanisms.
-This baseline observation was also used by earlier proposed defense mechanisms~\cite{NDSS:SheHou21,USENIX:NRCYMFMMMKSSZ21}, however, those cannot be combined trivially with~\FLname{} without having to de-quantize all updates and running expensive secure computation machinery.
+This baseline observation was also used by earlier works to propose defense mechanisms~\cite{NDSS:SheHou21,USENIX:NRCYMFMMMKSSZ21,SP:RatheeSWP23}, however, those cannot be combined trivially with~\FLname{} without having to de-quantize all updates and running expensive secure computation machinery.

-In this section, we first outline the general design of~\FLdefensename{} and show its effectiveness against the~\emph{Min-Max} attack~\cite{NDSS:SheHou21}.
-Then, in~\sect{sec:mpcdefense}, we outline how to efficiently instantiate it in an~MPC-friendly manner to reduce communication overhead over the baseline approach.
+We now outline the general design of~\FLdefensename{} and show its effectiveness against the~\emph{Min-Max} attack~\cite{NDSS:SheHou21}.
+In~\appref{sec:mpcdefense}, we describe how to efficiently instantiate it in an~MPC-friendly manner to reduce communication overhead.